-As of December 31, 2018, the Global Fixed Income portfolio had a fair value of \$2.5 billion, representing 24.2% of the Fund.
-Performance for fixed income was 0.69% gross of fees for the year.
+As of December 31, 2019, the Global Fixed Income portfolio, including Cash, had a fair value of \$2.5 billion, representing 26.4% of the Portfolio.
+Performance for fixed income excluding cash was 9.37% gross of fees for the year.

-The Global Fixed Income allocation (18.5% targeted) plays a vital role in the MERS Defined Benefit Portfolio.
+The Global Fixed Income allocation (20% base) plays a vital role in the Total Market Portfolio.
 The core of the portfolio includes investment grade securities such as U.S. Treasury bonds, corporate bonds, and global investment grade debt.
 This portfolio is designed to provide downside protection, diversification, stable income, and liquidity.
 The core fixed income portfolio is expected to preserve capital and provide liquidity that may be used for portfolio rebalancing in stressed market environments.

-The Global Fixed Income portfolio may also include higher risk investments such as high yield bonds, emerging market debt, structured credit investments, and other below investment grade securities.
-These below investment grade securities entail higher risk, including the potential impairment of capital and low liquidity.
+The Global Fixed Income portfolio may also include higher risk investments such as high yield bonds, emerging market debt, structured credit investments, and other sub-investment grade securities.
+These sub-investment grade securities are higher risk, carrying the potential of capital impairment and low liquidity.
 However, these securities tend to exhibit equity-like risk/return profiles combined with higher cash yields and will only be purchased when risk premiums are high.